datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 </div>

-#Lesson 03: Getting to Know Your Data
+#Lesson 03: Getting to Know The Data
 As we continue working with our data we are going to learn the skills that enable us get inital visualizations of our data by
 1) plotting the 15-minute air temperature data across years,